dragonexpert/MyBB-Theme-Variables/premiumfeatures.md

 - Ability to use $lang->$key. - Done
 - Ability to use [uid=csvlist]Content[/uid]. - Done
 - Ability to use [uid!=csvlist]Content[/uid]. - Done
-- Some variables predefined with special functions. - In Progress
-- Real time help over Skype if I am online.
+- Real time help for issues related to this plugin over Skype if I am online.